HcashOrg/hcwiki/docs/getting-started/user-guides/hcGUI-setup.md

 !!! info "Blockchain Download"

 	hcGUI needs to download a full copy of the HC blockchain before it can be used.
-This means that a large download must be completed and a large amount of storage space must be be available on the PC where hcGUI is intalled.
+This means that a large download must be completed and a large amount of storage space must be available on the PC where hcGUI is intalled.

 ---